I just spent two weeks in Hanoi and I must say I was pleasantly surprised by the nightlife.

 West Lake (or Tây Hồ District): Expats and Trendy Vietnamese

 In this neighborhood, trendy and chic venues are spread out, principally on the east side of the Lake.
 The crowd is mostly made of expats and rich Vietnamese.
-To go there, I advise you to use Uber (only VND50,000 from downtown).
+To go there, I advise you to use Grab (only VND50,000 from downtown).

 Some of the best venues are: